pursh2002/Study-Group-AI-deeplearning-Saturday-by-Nurture.AI-2018/Gradient_desent.md

 The speed penalty is small because accessing RAM is expensive anyway and recomputing activations is relatively cheap.

 Check it out on GitHub: https://lnkd.in/enamPng

+*** Bagging (Bootstrap Aggregation): Basics ***
+~ Invented by Leo Breiman: Bootstrap aggregation.
+~ L. Breiman, "Bagging predictors," Machine Learning, 1996.
+~ Majority vote from classifiers (models, algorithms) trained on bootstrap samples of training data.
+~ Bagging:
+1. Generate B bootstrap samples of the training data: random sampling with replacement.
+2. Train a classifier or a regression model using each bootstrap sample.
+3. For classification: majority vote on the classification results.
+4. For regression: average of predicted values.
+5. Error variation is reduced, not so for error bias.
+6. Suitable for high variance low bias models (complex models)
+7. Improves performance of unstable classifiers with small changes in the dataset.
+8. Found trees improve a lot (Random Forests)
+9. Works because averaging over bootstrap samples reduces error variance, especially with unstable classifiers.
+10. Bagging is a powerful technique.
+Explore it.
+Enjoy it.
+See Comment A.
+--- B. Noted